-- 3. Integration with Precision Agriculture: Explore how fungal bioherbicides can be integrated with precision agriculture technologies for targeted and efficient application. - 4.
-Bioinformatics and Metagenomics: Utilize bioinformatics tools and metagenomic approaches to explore the diversity of fungal communities and their biotechnological potential. - 5.
-Market Development: Assess market demands and trends for sustainable agricultural inputs, positioning fungal bioherbicides as viable alternatives. - 6.
-Regulatory Frameworks: Work towards establishing clear regulatory frameworks and standards for the approval and safe use of fungal bioherbicides in agriculture. - 7.
-Global Applications: Collaborate internationally to adapt fungal bioherbicides to different agroecological zones and cropping systems worldwide. - 8.
-Economic Viability Studies: Conduct economic analyses to evaluate the cost-effectiveness and profitability of integrating fungal bioherbicides into farming operations. - 9.
+- 5. Market Development: Assess market demands and trends for sustainable agricultural inputs, positioning fungal bioherbicides as viable alternatives. - Regulatory Frameworks: Work towards establishing clear regulatory frameworks and standards for the approval 6. and safe use of fungal bioherbicides in agriculture. - 7.
+Global Applications: Collaborate internationally to adapt fungal bioherbicides to different agroecological zones and cropping systems worldwide. - Economic Viability Studies: Conduct economic analyses to evaluate the cost-effectiveness and profitability of 8. integrating fungal bioherbicides into farming operations. - 9.
 Community Engagement: Engage local communities and indigenous knowledge systems to explore traditional uses of fungi for weed management and incorporate them into modern practices. - 10.
 Continued Innovation: Foster ongoing research and development efforts to innovate new strains, formulations, and application methods that optimize the performance and sustainability of fungal bioherbicides.